csmcallister/beular/README.md

 MODEL_URI="https://your-aws-api.com/predict
 ```

+>Note that if you're using the BlazingText model, you also need a local copy of the model (i.e. model.bin) and you should specify this model in the config as well.

 ### Model Selection

 And you can select which model to use by adjusting the following line in `config.py`: